 The OOK symbol modulates the multicarrier OFDM symbol.

-[NOTE: Once we agree on the duration of the WUR-Sync bit duration, we can add an equation for the WUR-Sync field consisting of the OOK symbols times the OFDM symbol]

-32.3.8.3.4 WUR-Sync Field for MCS1
+32.3.8.3.4 WUR-Sync Field for High Data Rate

-For MCS1 the WUR-Sync Field is constructed as a multicarrier on-off keying (MC-OOK) signal.
-The OOK signal is constructed as the bit-wise complement of the sequence TBD-bit sequence T, where each bit in the sequence is duration TBD µs, where T is given in Equation 1.
+For the High Data Rate the WUR-Sync Field is constructed as a multicarrier on-off keying (MC-OOK) signal.
+The OOK signal is constructed as the bit-wise complement of the sequence TBD-bit sequence W, where each bit in the sequence is duration TBD µs, where W is given in Equation 1.
 This bit-wise complement sequence is given by,

-T={TBD, TBD, …, TBD}#3
+W={TBD, TBD, …, TBD}#3

-A “one” in the OOK sequence indicates a signal amplitude of unity and a “zero” in the OOK sequence indicates a signal amplitude of zero.

 The OOK symbol modulates the multicarrier OFDM symbol.

-[NOTE: Once we agree on the duration of the WUR-Sync bit duration, we can add an equation for the WUR-Sync field consisting of the OOK symbols times the OFDM symbol.]

 WUR Data field

-The WUR Data field shall be encoded by repetition code for WUR-MCS0 as shown in Table 32.a (Repetition coded bits), and Manchester code for both WUR-MCS0 and WUR-MCS1 as shown in Table 32.b (Manchester coded bits).
-Encoding processes are illustrated in Figure 32.a (Encoding process for WUR-MCS0) and Figure 32.b (Encoding process for WUR-MCS1) for WUR-MCS0 and WUR-MCS1, respectively.
-Encoded bits corresponding to each input bit are shown in Table 32.c (Encoded bits for WUR-MCS0) and Table 32.d (Encoded bits for WUR-MCS1) for WUR-MCS0 and WUR-MCS1, respectively.
+The WUR Data field shall be encoded by Manchester-based encoding.
+Encoded bits corresponding to each input bit are shown in Table 32.E (Encoded bits for WUR-LDR) and Table 32.F (Encoded bits for WUR-HDR) for WUR-LDR and WUR-HDR, respectively.

-Table 32.a Repetition coded bits